-Senior Ministers, including Winston Peters, don't seem keen on an Ihumātao deal with the Crown
+Ihumātao: Government unmoved by Māori King's urging of Fletcher deal with Crown

 "And hitherto, we do not see that benchmark."

-Finance Minister Grant Robertson confirmed in the House this afternoon that the Government has "absolutely no intention of reopening full and final [Treaty] settlements".
+Finance Minister Grant Robertson confirmed in the House this afternoon the Government had "absolutely no intention of reopening full and final [Treaty] settlements".

-And senior NZ First Minister Shane Jones has told the Herald the Ihumātao land should be used for housing development.
+And senior NZ First minister Shane Jones has told the Herald the Ihumātao land should be used for housing development.

 "Given the white-water we're taking in housing, it would probably be a good idea to proceed with housing."

-This comes after Māori King Kīngi Tūheitia Potatau Te Wherowhero VII said he had successfully guided the mana whenua of Ihumātao to a unified position.
+This comes after Māori King Kīngi Tūheitia said he had successfully guided the mana whenua of Ihumātao to a unified position.

 "Mana whenua agree they want their land returned, so they can make decisions about its future," he said.